Swetrix/blog-posts/posts/comparison/2025-11-26-plausible.md

 If you want the absolute simplest dashboard and only care about basic traffic numbers, **Plausible** is a fantastic, polished choice.

-If you want a privacy-friendly tool that offers **deeper insights**—like how fast your pages load, how users flow through your site, and how well you retain them—**Swetrix** is the better option.
+If you want a privacy-friendly tool that offers **deeper insights** - like how fast your pages load, how users flow through your site, and how well you retain them - **Swetrix** is the better option.
 It gives you the power of tools like Google Analytics (performance, behavioral flows) without the privacy violations or complexity.